cldr-steven-matison/SSB-Iceberg-Demo/README.md

 4. Test_Hue_Tables
 	* Confirm source iceberg table exists, check table names, and namespaces.

+## Top Tips

-Top Tip:  If you are using different topics w/ different schema, use SSB to get the DDL for topic.
-Copy paste into the ssb job's create statement.
-Just be careful with complicated schema such as array, struct, etc.  If you are testing create and insert in iterations, you must increment all table names per test iteration.
+1. If you are using different topics w/ different schema, use SSB to get the DDL for topic.
+Copy paste into the ssb job's create statement and begin modifying to acceptance.
+Just be careful with complicated schema such as array, struct, etc.
+2. If you are testing CREATE and INSERT in iterations, you should increment all table names per test iteration.
 Your previous interations will effect next iterations so stay in unique table names.
+3. Use DROP statement with care.
+It will DROP your Virtual Table, but not necessarily the impala/hive table.
+DROP those in HUE if needed.

 ***